bright/new-www/_posts/2019-01-10-n-ways-to-debug-rn.md

 **Debug native code**

 While developing a React Native app, most often you are focused on the JavaScript code, but you cannot forget that the native code is still there under the hood.
 Sooner or later, you will probably need to dive deep into it.
-Here is the way how to debug the native code inside a react native app.
+Here is the way how to debug the native code inside a React Native app.

-1. Run your react native app (on a device or an emulator/simulator).
+1. Run your React Native app (on a device or an emulator/simulator).
-2. Open the native subproject of your react native app (probably placed in `android` or `ios` directory) in Android Studio or Xcode.
+2. Open the native subproject of your React Native app (probably placed in `android` or `ios` directory) in Android Studio or Xcode.
 3. Attach to the process:
     * In Android Studio open `Attach debugger to Android process`, check `Show all processes` and choose the device that your app is running on.
     * In Xcode open `Debug` -> `Attach to Process` and choose your app process (it will likely be named as your app).